pivotal/docs-tap/tap-gui/integrations.md

 ### Tanzu Application Platform GUI Integrations

-Tanzu Application Platform GUI supports integrating with a number of Git providers.
+Tanzu Application Platform GUI supports integrating with several Git providers.
 To leverage this integration, you must enable it and provide the necessary token or credentials in your `tap-values-file.yml`.

 Below is an example of this integration using the GitHub provider integration: